-Now the pupils will make one of their group's ideas using the LEGO® MINDSTORMS® Education EV3 Core Set and other materials as needed.
+Now the students will make one of their group's ideas using the LEGO® MINDSTORMS® Education EV3 Core Set, and other materials as needed.

-Reinforce the idea that the pupils do not have to come up with the whole solution from the start.
+Reinforce that students do not have to come up with the whole solution from the start.

-During the making process, remind the pupils to test and analyse their ideas as they go, making improvements where necessary.
-If you would like the pupils to submit their documentation at the end of the lesson, ensure that they use sketches and photos of their models to record their design journey during the making stage of the lesson.
+During the making process, remind students to test and analyse their idea as they go, making improvements where necessary.
+If you want students to submit their documentation at the end of the lesson, ensure that they use sketches and photos of their models to record their design journey during the making stage of the lesson.